exonum/exonum-doc/src/get-started/create-service.md

 ```

 Here, we have declared a constructor and two getter methods for the schema
-wrapping any type that allows to access it as a `Snapshot` reference
+wrapping any type that allows accessing it as a `Snapshot` reference
 (that is, implements the [`AsRef`][std-asref] trait from the standard library).
 `Fork` implements this trait, which means that we can construct a `CurrencySchema`
 instance above the `Fork`, and use `wallets` and `wallet` getters for it.